Letter of credit: Function

-A letter of credit is an important payment method in international trade.
+A letter of credit is an important payment method in international trade and used worldwide.
 It is particularly useful where the buyer and seller may not know each other personally and are separated by distance, differing laws in each country, and different trading customs.
 It is a primary method in international trade to mitigate the risk a seller of goods takes when providing those goods to a buyer.
 It does this by ensuring that the seller is paid for presenting the documents which are specified in the contract for sale between the buyer and the seller.
 That is to say, a letter of credit is a payment method used to discharge the legal obligations for payment from the buyer to the seller, by having a bank pay the seller directly.
 Thus, the seller relies on the credit risk of the bank, rather than the buyer, to receive payment.
 As will be seen, and is observed in Image 2, the bank will pay the seller the value of the goods when the seller provides negotiable instruments, documents which themselves represent the goods.
 Upon presentation of the documents, the goods will traditionally be in the control of the issuing bank, which provides them security against the risk that the buyer (who had instructed the bank to pay the seller) will repay the bank for making such a payment.

 In the event that the buyer is unable to make payment on the purchase, the seller may make a demand for payment on the bank.
 The bank will examine the beneficiary's demand and if it complies with the terms of the letter of credit, will honor the demand.
 Most letters of credit are governed by rules promulgated by the International Chamber of Commerce known as Uniform Customs and Practice for Documentary Credits.
 The current version, UCP 600, became effective July 1, 2007.
 Banks will typically require collateral from the purchaser for issuing a letter of credit and will charge a fee which is often a percentage of the amount covered by the letter of credit.

 Types

 Several categories of LCs exist which seek to operate in different markets and solve different issues.
-An example of these include:
+Examples of these include: